galister/wlx-overlay-s/README.md

 ### Working Set

-The working set consists of all currently selected overlays; screens, mirrors, keyboard, etc.
+The working set consists of all currently selected overlays: screens, mirrors, keyboard, etc.

 The working set appears in front of the headset when shown, and can be re-centered by hiding and showing again.